-We taught this spirited little girl how to play hopscotch, and I showed her the magic of SnapChat, which she LOVED! 😁📷 Certainly, this was the highlight of our time at Prince of Peach.
+We taught this spirited little girl how to play hopscotch, and I showed her the magic of SnapChat, which she LOVED!
+Certainly, this was the highlight of our time at Prince of Peace.

-Each day we were served delicious bread with our delicious Guatemalan coffee. 🍞☕ Actually, the “bread” tasted a little like a loaf of bread and a cookie had a baby.
+Each day we were served delightful bread with our delicious Guatemalan coffee.
+Actually, the “bread” tasted a like a combination of bread and a cookie.
 We all liked it so much that we bought some to take home.

-Our medical mission’s team got up EARLY, drove ALL over, and worked LONG hours.
-Fortunately, we had a great time getting to know each other and making a small difference in the lives of people who could never repay us.
+Our medical mission team got up EARLY, drove ALL over, and worked LONG hours.
+Fortunately, there were opportunities for getting to know each other while making a small difference in the lives of people who could never repay us.

-Most importantly, those children can tangibly see and know that there are people who live far, far away but they still care about their struggles. 💗
+Most importantly, the ultimate goal was for those people to tangibly see God’s love and know that there are people who live far, far away but they still care about their struggles.